ElliottjPierce/noiz/book/src/quick-start/layered-noise.md

 ![fbm value noise](../images/fbm-value-noise.jpeg)

+Fbm noise is so common, it has a type alias in `prelude::common_noise`.

 ## Configuring Noise

 There's lots of options for how to configure all the noise types we've covered, but it's especially fun to do so with fbm noise.